 Not necessarily, but it will depend on the company or organization that you’re working for.
 Most large corporations will have some English speaking employees and can actually benefit from hiring an English speaking student.
 Other companies may want you to speak their native tongue in order to conduct business and deal with co-workers and customers.
 Find out what the language requirements are for a specific company before making any commitments.

 Yes.
-Most work abroad opportunities have been through our partner organizations such as Cultural Vistas, Global Experience, etc. Want to learn about some of their experiences?
-Click here
+Most International Experience opportunities have been through our partner organizations such as Cultural Vistas, Global Experience, etc.

 Congratulations to Maria Richart -- Voted on by the GoAbroad Innovation Awards Academy, Global Experience was the standout in the category for “Innovative New Program: Intern Abroad” for its Accelerated Internship Abroad Experience co-designed with Maria Richart at the Rochester Institute of Technology (RIT).
 Read more about this prestigious honor and program.